 We would like to say a massive thank you to all who came to the ‘Inspired by Communities’ event prior to the Low Carbon Hub Joint AGM on 7 October and who helped to make it such a genuinely inspiring experience.

-The room at the Town Hall was full with many of our CIC shareholder groups represented as well as several burgeoning climate action groups who are setting up in response to the declarations of Climate Emergency in Oxfordshire.
+The room at the Town Hall was full with many of our CIC Community Members represented as well as several burgeoning climate action groups who are setting up in response to the declarations of Climate Emergency in Oxfordshire.
 Now that climate change has reached the mainstream media it’s more important than ever that we share knowledge of what can be achieved in the community and learn from each other’s projects.

 As Community Engagement Manager at the Low Carbon Hub I have definitely been inspired, impressed and moved by the level of energy and commitment shown by the low carbon community groups as well as their ability to transmute that energy into action that motivates change.

-The event began with Communities Director, Nina Alphey, who talked about her unique role as the elected representative of the CIC groups on the board and she explained how the community grant fund works and how to apply.
+The event began with Communities Director, Nina Alphey, who talked about her unique role as the elected representative of the CIC groups on the Board and she explained how the community grant fund works and how to apply.

 We then heard from four of the community groups themselves who have received large and small grants who described the fantastic projects they have undertaken.
 There was a beguiling mix of projects but behind each one is a story of profound community spirit and determination with whole communities coming together to overcome obstacles and challenges.

 Celia Hawkesworth from Sustainable Kirtlington described the difficult journey to install solar PV on the village hall roof but with a Low Carbon Hub grant and an amazing crowd-funding activity it was finally achieved and now the energy being generated can be watched in real time on a monitor inside the hall.